 Start with a perfectly clean bowl.
 Even residue from dishwashing liquid will stop your egg whites from forming.
 So make sure your bowls and utensils such as your whisk and beaters are clean and dry before you begin.
 Even a bit of shell or a bit of yolk spoils the process and could be one of the causes on why won’t my egg whites stiffen.

 Make sure that the bowl is not exposed to other forms of fat or grease residue.
 Just a bit of butter or some traces of the yolk that have accidentally gotten in will hinder the whipping process.
 Yolk and other fats can get in the way by stopping the protein strands from bonding.
 Thus preventing air bubbles from forming.

 Wipe the bowl down with a dry cloth or paper towel to soak up any traces of oil, grease or fat.
 Egg yolks are high in fat so they fall under that category too.
 Going through this step saves you eggs and a lot of time.

 You’ll need a small to medium sized bowl for up to 3 egg whites.
 Any more than that, upgrade to a large mixer bowl.

-Beaten egg whites can increase in volume and you need a good size bowl to accommodate that.
+Beaten egg whites can increase in volume so you’ll need a good size bowl to accommodate that.